|Nutrition Facts (per serving)|

-Mango cocktails are a common drink on the beaches of southern Thailand, and here you'll find the recipe so you can enjoy them right in your own backyard paradise.
+Mango cocktails are a common drink on the beaches of southern Thailand, and this recipe lets you enjoy them in your own backyard paradise.
 This drink is so delicious, it won't be hard to imagine you're near the sunshine and surf of a tropical beach.

 A mango cocktail is a superb summer drink to sip on in the afternoon and is also a very popular party drink.
 Garnish yours with slices of mango, lime, or other tropical or local summer fruit.
 Mangoes go well with coconut and pineapple, but also strawberries and blueberries.

-You can also make a non-alcoholic version.
+You can also make a nonalcoholic version.
 Mangoes are an easy fruit to prepare.
-If you haven't yet opened a mango, the steps are provided.
+If you haven't yet cut open a mango, the steps are provided.

 1/2 cup vodka

 1/4 cup lime juice

 - 1 to 2 tablespoons maple syrup (or 1 to 3 teaspoons sugar to taste)

 - 1 bottle sparkling white wine (or substitute sparkling spring water if you prefer less alcohol)